Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-In the following, we identify non-weighted graphings with weighted graphings with constant weight equal to $1$.
+In the following, we will identify non-weighted graphings with weighted graphings with constant weight equal to $1$.
+Also, while the notion is quite general, we will restrict our discussion to the case of $\Space{X}$ being a measured space.

+\begin{rem} We note that in the general setting, a graphing also possesses a space of control states $Q^{G}$.
+The notions of source and realisers are then adapted: the source is a subset of $\Space{X}\times Q^{G}$, and the realiser is an element of $M\times \mathfrak{S}_{Q^{G}}$ -- where $\mathfrak{S}_{Q^{G}}$ is the group of permutations on $Q^{G}$.
+While this generalisation is important for defining the models, we will only introduce control states in the section on Markov processes.
+This makes the results in this section (and the next) easier to state. \end{rem}

-Graphings are then defined as equivalence classes of graphing representatives.
-The intuition is that a graphing represents an \emph{action} on the underlying space, which can be represented by different graphings.
-For instance, consider a graphing representative $G$ with a single edge $e$ of source $S_e$ and realised by the monoid element $m_e$, and the graphing representative $H$ with two edges $e_1,e_2$ of respective sources $S_{e_1}$ and $S_{e_2}$ and realised by $m_{e_1}=m_{e_2}=m_e$.
-Then the graphing representatives $G$ and $H$ represent the same action on the underlying space $\Space{X}$ as long as\footnote{Note that working with measured spaces, equalities holds up to a null measure set here, while exact equalities may be considered in e.g. the topological framework.} $S_e=_{a.e.} S_{e_1}\cup S_{e_2}$ and $S_{e_1}\cap S_{e_2}=_{a.e} \emptyset$.
+An $\alpha$-graphing is then defined as an equivalence class of graphing representatives w.r.t. some notion of \emph{refinement}.
+The intuition is that an $\alpha$-graphing represents an \emph{action} on the underlying space, which can be defined by different graphing representatives.
+The base example is that of a graphing representative $G$ with a single edge $e$ of source $S_e$ and realised by the monoid element $m_e$, and the graphing representative $H$ with two edges $e_1,e_2$ of respective sources $S_{e_1}$ and $S_{e_2}$ and realised by $m_{e_1}=m_{e_2}=m_e$.
+The graphing representatives $G$ and $H$ represent the same action on the underlying space $\Space{X}$ as long as\footnote{Since we supposed $\Space{X}$ is a measured space, equalities holds up to a null measure set, while those can be exact in other cases, e.g. topological spaces.} $S_e=_{a.e.} S_{e_1}\cup S_{e_2}$ and $S_{e_1}\cap S_{e_2}=_{a.e} \emptyset$.
 In fact, $H$ is more than equivalent to $G$, it is a \emph{refinement} of the latter.